Introduction to Linux traceroute

 |-w||This option is used to allow the system to wait for a response.
 By default, this value is 5 s.|

 |-z||This option is used for setting time required for pausing between probes.|

 |-s||This is done to include a particular IP address and not expose the actual source address in the outgoing packet.|

-In this article we saw different elements of traceroute command along with the way of interpretation of the output of the command along with different options that are available with traceroute command.
-One should be wary of the fact to no bombard unknown devices with UDP packets and usage of traceroute in scripts and unattended jobs though we all have already seen the utility of this tool to investigate network routing, connection speed checking and, hence identifying bottlenecks.
+In this article, we saw different elements of traceroute command along with the way of interpretation of the output of the command along with different options that are available with the traceroute command.
+One should be wary of the fact to no bombard unknown devices with UDP packets and usage of traceroute in scripts and unattended jobs though we all have already seen the utility of this tool to investigate network routing, connection speed checking, and, hence identifying bottlenecks.